SK108045/windows-nginx-webdev-stack/README.md

 - **Scalability**: Easily handles growth from small projects to large applications.
 - **Flexibility**: Functions well as a web server, reverse proxy, or load balancer.

+### Growing Popularity of Nginx

+Recent market trends support the shift towards Nginx.
+According to [W3Techs](https://w3techs.com/technologies/history_overview/web_server/ms/q), Nginx has overtaken Apache in market share.
+From October 2020 to November 2023, Nginx's usage increased from 32.4% to 34.1%, while Apache's decreased from 36.2% to 30.8%.
+This trend indicates a growing preference for Nginx's performance and efficiency in the web development community.

 ## Installation Steps

 1. **Install Nginx**